-In anticipation of a large-scale storm or other system emergency affecting the electric system, the PSEG Long Island Managing Director and Vice President of Construction and Operations Services assumes the role of Logistics Section Chief.
-Similarly, the PSEG Long Island T&D Services Director assumes the role of Logistics Section Chief.
+In anticipation of a large-scale storm or other system emergency affecting the electric system, the PSEG Long Island T&D Services Director assumes the role of Logistics Section Chief.
 If the Logistics Section Chief is not available, the Service Branch Director will serve in his/her absence.